oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/creatingmodel/creatingmodel.md

     ![](./images/firstcell_after_execution.png)

-## Task 3: The Data Structure
+## Task 2: The Data Structure

-From the [Kaggle dataset](https://www.kaggle.com/jasperan/league-of-legends-1v1-matchups-results), we see an example of the data structure we're going to use to build our model:
+From our dataset, we can observe an example of the data structure we're going to use to build our model:

 ![](./images/example_data_structure.png)